-Screening is the No. 1 way to prevent colorectal cancer, the second deadliest cancer in men and women combined.
-It can also help detect cancer early, when it’s still highly treatable.
-Screening is important, safe, and I have options.
 Screening saves lives.
+Screening is the No. 1 way to prevent colorectal cancer because it can help detect cancer early, when it’s still highly treatable.

 Sign this pledge to commit to speak with your healthcare provider about your screening options.

 By signing this pledge, I agree to receive important information from the Colorectal Cancer Alliance, like helpful information on screening decisions.
 After signing, we’ll send you an email with a link to a short quiz to find out which options might be right for you based on your personal risk factors.
 You can also take the quiz right after signing the pledge!